znck/bootstrap-for-vue/docs/README.md

 </div>

 ## Introduction
-**Bootstrap for Vue** is collection of bootstrap 4 based reusable components.
-It is used by [Vue Issue](https://new-issue.vuejs.org) and [Zero](https://zero.institute).
+**Bootstrap for Vue** is collection of bootstrap 4 based reusable components, (no jquery, no tether, no bootstrap.js).
+It is used by
+[Vue Issue](https://new-issue.vuejs.org) and [Zero](https://zero.institute).

 It would always support [Vue InterOp](https://github.com/znck/vue-interop) standards.